Integrated feral pig control

 While shooting is the most target-specific and humane form of feral pig control, hunting alone will not achieve long-term pig control.
 Shooting is likely to quickly educate pigs making them wary.
 This often results in difficulty estimated feral pig numbers as they will be less visible.

-It is highly target-specific, humane and cost effective where the terrain is suitable to detect and target feral pigs on the ground and where shooting is carried out by an appropriately trained and skilled operator.
+It is highly target-specific, humane and cost effective where the terrain is suitable to detect feral pigs on the ground and where shooting is carried out by an appropriately trained and skilled operator.

 The use of firearms to control feral pigs must conform to relevant firearm legislation and be integrated with other control methods.